vicsn/witness-encryption-functional-commitment/README.md

 # Witness encryption for succinct functional commitments

-This library contains a small implementation of witness encryption for succinct functional commitments.
+This library contains a small implementation of witness encryption for succinct functional commitments for [Libert et al.’s FC](https://eprint.iacr.org/2016/766).

 > :exclamation: This library has not been audited and should not be used in production